anologicon/dev-env/README.md

 # Hi Anologicon or `your-name-here`

-Here we are again, if you need help to remember your favorites config (if is favorite why you need help to remember?!);
+Here we are again, if you need help to remember your favorites configs (if is favorite why you need help to remember?!);

-First time you need open the json file to see the recomendations.
-But wee need build a markdonw file in the future.
+First, you need open the json file to see the recomendations.
+But wee need build a markdown file in the future.

 Here are the most values links to help you: